datairahub/politicsdb-api/README.md

 ## Commands

-All commands admits verbosity level with `-v` or `--verbosity` flags:
+All commands admit verbosity level with `-v` or `--verbosity` flags:

 ```
 0 - ERROR -> Only ERROR level